Japan warns North Korea threat has entered "new stage"

 Pyongyang also called the new U.N. sanctions "fabricated" and warned there would be "strong follow-up measures" and acts of justice.

-U.S. ambassador to the United Nations, Nikki Haley, said Tuesday that it’s unclear whether the new sanctions imposed by the U.N.
+U.S. Ambassador to the United Nations Nikki Haley said Tuesday that it’s unclear if the new sanctions imposed by the U.N.
 Security Council will prod North Korea to end its nuclear ambitions or even negotiate, but they at the least “send a very strong message and united message.”

-But whether the sanctions, which include a ban on coal and other North Korean exports worth over $1 billion, can starve the country’s finances in time before an ICBM with a nuclear capability becomes a reality remains to be seen.
+And whether the sanctions, which include a ban on coal and other North Korean exports worth over $1 billion, can starve the country’s finances in time before an ICBM with a nuclear capability becomes a reality also remains to be seen.

 Physicist and co-director of the UCS Global Security Program wrote on the “All Things Nuclear” blog last week that North Korea’s latest missile could “easily reach the U.S. West Coast, and a number of major U.S. cities” including Los Angeles, Chicago, Boston and New York.